isomerpages/mddi-corp/_ttds/Translation Talent Development Scheme (TTDS).md

 <ol start="2" data-tight="true" class="tight">
 <li>
 <p>Understand the funding award and recipients’ obligations</p>
-<p>If you are offered the TTDS,</p>
-<p>TTDS recipients can receive up to S$10,000 on a reimbursement basis, to
+<p>If you are offered the TTDS, TTDS recipients can receive up to S$10,000
-offset 90 per cent of the expenses incurred in their participation of capability development programmes.
+on a reimbursement basis, to offset 90 per cent of the expenses incurred in their participation of capability development programmes.
 The expenses eligible for reimbursement include:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>